Windbeutel with strawberries

 French baguette

 When I gave baking classes several years ago, I invited about 10 Ladies over to bake breads and baguettes.
 I had prepared the dough a day before, so I did my demonstration The house smelled heavenly while baking.
-Afterward we all sat down and tasted the freshly baked bread with some of my homemade French Liver Pate and Cheeses.
-While preparing my German Bauernbrot I … Continue reading French Baguette (no knead)
+Afterward, we all sat down.
+We tasted the freshly baked bread with some of my homemade French Liver Pate and Cheeses.
+While preparing my German Bauernbrot I … Continue reading Authentic French Baguette (no knead)

 Potato gratin